Crystalwarrior/KFO-Server/README.md

     - (DEBUG) Reloads the `server/commands.py` file.

 ### Deprecated commands and aliases
 Commands marked with (D) are marked as deprecated.
-They will continue to serve their original purpose as usual for three months after the stated date.
+They will continue to serve their original purpose as usual for at least three months after the stated date.
 If an alternative command name is given to a deprecated command, please try and use that command instead.

 Commands without (D) are aliases to commands and can be freely used (subject to the parent command's conditions).